paudigital/plugin-playground/README.md

 * Multiple sites for testing
 * Prefab content with a "blog" channel for testing

-## Creating nystudio107/plugindev
+## Creating paudigital/plugin-playground

 This project package works exactly the way Pixel & Tonic's [craftcms/craft](https://github.com/craftcms/craft) package works; you create a new project via Composer:

-    composer create-project nystudio107/plugindev --no-install
+    composer create-project paudigital/plugin-playground --no-install

-This will create a project named `plugindev` which is a turnkey Craft CMS install for developing plugins.
+This will create a project named `plugin-playground` which is a turnkey Craft CMS install for developing plugins.

 We use `--no-install` so that the composer packages for the root project are not installed.

 It works this way so that you can take the basic scaffolding, and then modify it as you see fit.

-## Getting Started with nystudio107/plugindev
+## Getting Started with paudigital/plugin-playground

 You'll need [Docker desktop](https://www.docker.com/products/docker-desktop) for your platform installed to run the project in local development

 We also highly recommend that you use [OrbStack](https://orbstack.dev/) if you're running MacOS; it's a drop-in replacement for Docker Desktop that is significantly faster and more reliable.

-* Craft CMS 3 runs out of the `cms_v3/` directory available at `http://plugindev.local:8003` with OrbStack (`http://localhost:8003` with Docker Desktop)
+* Craft CMS 3 runs out of the `cms_v3/` directory available at `http://plugin-playground.local:8003` with OrbStack (`http://localhost:8003` with Docker Desktop)

-* Craft CMS 4 runs out of the `cms_v4/` directory available at `http://plugindev.local:8004` with OrbStack (`http://localhost:8004` with Docker Desktop)
+* Craft CMS 4 runs out of the `cms_v4/` directory available at `http://plugin-playground.local:8004` with OrbStack (`http://localhost:8004` with Docker Desktop)

-* Craft CMS 5 runs out of the `cms_v5/` directory available at `http://plugindev.local:8005` with OrbStack (`http://localhost:8005` with Docker Desktop)
+* Craft CMS 5 runs out of the `cms_v5/` directory available at `http://plugin-playground.local:8005` with OrbStack (`http://localhost:8005` with Docker Desktop)

 Each version of Craft CMS runs in separate Docker containers, and uses a separate database running out of the database containers (MySQL and Postgres).